washedszn/superagent-cookie/README.md

 # superagent-cookie
 Superagent plugin allowing you to save and use cookies across multiple requests.
+Will be working on making this part of superagent in the future to improve its usability.

 ## Installation